electrode-io/electrode-gulp-helper/README.md

 If no callback is provided, it will return a Promise that rejects with the error or resolve with `{ stdout, stderr }`.

+`shellCommand` can be combination of multiple strings and arrays.
+Array is joined with `" "` into strings.
+All final strings are joined with `" "`.

 ### [envPath.addToFront](#envpathaddtofront)

 ```js